oscardoudou/process-container/README.md

 ## Step
 ### Reserve a VCL machine or Install Virtual Machine
-To begin, you need to first form a group and setup the environment for developing your project.
-You should set up a machine or a VMWare virtual machine (CS students should have free license for that https://www.csc.ncsu.edu/vmap/) with clean Ubuntu 16.04 installation.
-You also may use the VCL service maintained by NCSU through https://vcl.ncsu.edu/ .
-You may reserve one virtual machine and connect to this machine remotely by selecting reservations.
-We will use the "Ubuntu 16.04 Base" to test your kernel module.
-However, the VCL service will reset once your reservation timeout.
+To begin, you should set up a machine or a VMWare virtual machine with clean Ubuntu 16.04 installation.Please use the "Ubuntu 16.04 Base" to test your kernel module.

 ### Kernel Compilation
 ```shell